Evett Dumas Nix

 Evett Dumas Nix, often known as E. D. Nix, (September 19, 1861 – February 6, 1946) was a United States Marshal in the late 19th century handling the jurisdiction that included the wild Oklahoma Territory, later to be the state of Oklahoma.
 He was first appointed in 1893, in the closing years of the Old West, during the last years of the "Hanging Judge" Parker tenure.

 Biography

 Born in Kentucky, his uncle was a county sheriff, and his father a deputy sheriff.
 He went into business, working in sales and operating a grocery store and a hardware store.
 In 1885 he married childhood girlfriend Ellen Felts.
 Nix first came to Oklahoma during the Land Run of 1891, and was a Guthrie, Oklahoma, businessman with many influential friends, to include rancher Oscar Halsell, who for a time employed Bill Doolin and other members of the Doolin Dalton Gang, and who was involved in the 1884 Hunnewell Gunfight.
-When he was appointed to the position of US Marshal he was only 32 years of age, the youngest holding that position at the time.